 The church leadership made the courageous decision to step out and partner with this informal community, together organizing worship services and other basic ministries.
 Knowing that the community would need the leadership of a Xhosa-speaking pastor, John called on Pastor Phillip Mokson to join these efforts.
 Pastor Mokson’s dedicated work laid a foundation for the many ministries that would be built years later.

-In the early 1990s, the government made plans for a formalized development to be built for the squatters living illegally.
-This area was to be called Masiphumelele.
-The residents demanded their church be granted a prime central location within the new community and their sights were set on a plot where the local primary school, the town hall and the clinic would also be located.
+In the early 1990s, the government made plans for a formalized township to be built for the squatters living illegally.
+This area was to be called Masiphumelele or Masi.
+The residents demanded their church be granted a prime central location within the new community and set their sights on a plot where the local primary school, the town hall and the clinic would also be located.
 The residents said that the church needs to be in the centre of their new area as a permanent reminder in history that there was only one church which stood with them in the dark days of apartheid and that it was also this church which helped them start the school and the clinic.
 Today the school, clinic and church are all in the centre of Masiphumelele as a testimony to history and the dark days of apartheid when only one church risked going ‘illegally’ into a very informal black area.

-By September 2000, a trust had been registered, called the Fish Hoek Baptist Church Community Trust, with an overriding emphasis on spreading the good news of Jesus Christ in a life-changing way: the prevention, care and treatment of HIV and AIDS; and community development through inter’alia education and health-related programmes.
+By September 2000, a Trust had been registered, called the Fish Hoek Baptist Church Community Trust, with an overriding emphasis on spreading the good news of Jesus Christ in a life-changing way: the prevention, care and treatment of HIV and AIDS; and community development through inter alia education and health-related programmes.